Deep Reinforcement Learning for Drone Route Optimization in Post-Disaster Road Assessment: Experiments

 \subsection{Benchmark}

 The proposed problem is novel, with no existing exact or heuristic algorithms tailored to it.
-For comparison, we developed a mathematical model (detailed in Appendix \ref{Mathematical formulation}) and solved it using commercial solvers (e.g., Gurobi)—a method, like AEDM, that requires no domain knowledge for algorithm design.
-However, formulating a fully corresponding model for this new problem is complex, demanding domain expertise and significant time investment (see Appendix \ref{Mathematical formulation}).
+For comparison, we developed a corresponding mathematical model (detailed in Appendix~\ref{Mathematical formulation}) and solved it using commercial solvers (e.g., Gurobi), which is a method, like AEDM, that requires no domain knowledge for algorithm design.
+However, formulating a fully corresponding model for this new problem is complex, demanding domain expertise and significant time investment.
+To provide a more comprehensive evaluation, we additionally designed a two-phase heuristic algorithm based on classical OP frameworks \citep{kobeaga2018efficient, yang2025heuragenix}, as detailed in Appendix~\ref{Traditional optimization methods}.
+This heuristic consists of a greedy construction phase (GC) followed by a local-search improvement phase (LS).
+The construction phase uses a classic profit-to-time ratio rule to generate initial solutions, while the improvement phase applies relocate, exchange, and remove–insert operators that are carefully adapted to the link-to-node transformed network structure.
+Unlike the proposed AEDM, however, this heuristic requires hand-crafted domain knowledge, illustrating the typical limitations of traditional algorithmic approaches in newly emerging problem settings.

-Given the time sensitivity of disaster response, both solution quality and speed are critical, and we compare both metrics.
+Given the time sensitivity of disaster response, both solution quality and speed are critical, and we compare both metrics across all methods: AEDM, Gurobi, and the heuristic.
 Notably, disaster scenarios require assessing road networks across multiple locations (e.g., post-earthquake or flood), meaning problem instances to solve are not singular but multiple.
-Thus, both AEDM and Gurobi must handle multiple instances simultaneously.
-AEDM leverages GPU parallelism to process up to 1,000 instances per run—consistent with prior applications in combinatorial optimization (e.g., TSP and VRP) \citep{kool2018attention, kwon2020pomo, luo2023neural, zhou2024mvmoe, liu2024multi, berto2024routefinder}.
-While Gurobi supports parallelization across CPU cores \citep{zhou2024mvmoe, berto2024routefinder}, our experiments—consistent with common real-world deployment constraints due to CPU setup limitations—did not utilize this parallelization for Gurobi.
-To ensure fairness and reliability despite this constraint, all results are averaged over 10 problem instances for both AEDM and Gurobi.
-Specifically, AEDM’s total computation time across the 10 instances is reported, while Gurobi’s average time per instance is used—placing Gurobi in an advantageous position, though this does not affect AEDM’s performance.
+Thus, AEDM, Gurobi, and the heuristic must all handle multiple instances simultaneously.
+AEDM leverages GPU parallelism to process up to 1,000 instances per run, which is consistent with prior applications in combinatorial optimization (e.g., TSP and VRP) \citep{kool2018attention, kwon2020pomo, luo2023neural, zhou2024mvmoe, liu2024multi, berto2024routefinder}.
+While Gurobi supports parallelization across CPU cores \citep{zhou2024mvmoe, berto2024routefinder}, our experiments, which are consistent with common real-world deployment constraints due to CPU setup limitations, did not utilize this parallelization for Gurobi.
+The heuristic is implemented in Python and executed on the same hardware platform as other methods.
+To ensure fairness and reliability despite these constraints, all results are averaged over 10 problem instances for AEDM, Gurobi, and the heuristic.
+Specifically, AEDM's total computation time across the 10 instances is reported, while Gurobi's and the heuristic's average time per instance are used, placing the traditional methods in an advantageous position, though this does not affect AEDM's performance.